locustio/locust/docs/writing-a-locustfile.rst

 If the
 tasks attribute is specified as a list, each time a task is to be performed, it will be randomly chosen from the *tasks* attribute.
-If however, *tasks* is a dict - with callables as keys and ints as values - the task that is to be executed will be chosen at random but with the int as ratio.
+If however, *tasks* is a dict—with callables as keys and ints as values—the task that is to be executed will be chosen at random but with the int as ratio.
 So with a tasks that looks like this::

     {my_task: 3, another_task:1}